abravodev/epubator/ePUBator/README.txt

 - ePUBator extract only text (no pictures, no text in pictures).
 - ePUBator works fine with single column PDF (can work bad with multi column or tables).
 - ePUBator can fail extraction (12 of 60 books tested: I'm still working on it but it looks like a iText problem).
-- ePUBator can crash (4 of 60 books tested: I'm still working on it).
+- ePUBator can crash (out of memory crash resolved, I hope).

 For comment/feedback/bug/suggestion visit the project page: http://sourceforge.net/projects/epubator/

 History:
-v0.1
+v0.3
+- Added preview
+- Added notification
+- Added possibility to stop conversion
+- Enabled 'Move to SD'
+- Differentiate error and page lost marker
+- Code optimization
+v0.2
+- Added 'keep errored file' dialog
+- Added marker on error
+- Fixed a buffer overflow and some minor bugs v0.1
 - Initial release
-v0.2
-- Add 'keep errored file' dialog
-- Add marker on error
-- Fixed a buffer overflow and some minor bugs

 #########################################################################################################